aliceminotto/lab_journal/lab_journal_december.md

 * update: the mesosinteny idea is originally from; http://www.genomebiology.com/2011/12/5/R45 It also looks like the evolution is so fast in these organisms that can be actually observed in fields in seasons time (the generation time is ~hours? i previously read something very different about it stating that they are annual?).

+* going on w/ the coding, add transformation function to define probabilities for the possible events (c formulas): mutation (w/ all its possibilities), duplication, deletion, hgt, nothing happens.
+Of course the last one will always be the most probable one.
+Also added the function, taken from my previous code, for the population dynamics (it depends from the size of population at time -1, size of host population, fitness of the pathogen and fitness of all the other strains).
+  To do:
+  * define when to introduce a new strain (note that in the formulas we are already considering a driven evolution cause we don;t care about all the mutations that case the pathogen to be less fit cause that it going to disappear in long term).
+  * also call the function to define probabilities and events inside the transformation function and not one after the other for code stability
+  * test the program (the function already are) and pay attention in particoular to the deep copy of the dictionary